nghiattr/udacity-devops-project1/README.md

     + terraform plan
     + terraform apply
     + terraform destroy

+Customization:
+To customize the Terraform deployment, follow these steps:
+1. Open the `vars.tf` file.
+2. Modify the values of variables according to your requirements.
+3. Save the changes.

 All variables used in Terraform are defined in the variables.tf file.
 Each variable has a description.